umbraco/UmbracoDocs/new-backoffice/extending/package-manifest/README.md

 ## A special note about `entryPoint`

 The `entryPoint` extension type is special, it is used to specify the entry point for a package.
 This is the only extension type that can be used to specify the entry point for a package.
-An entry point is a single javascript file that will be loaded when the Backoffice starts.
-This is useful if you want to load a single javascript file that will then load all the other files for your package.
-You can apply any conditional logic when registering your entry point, for example you can check if the user is logged in, or if the user has access to a specific section before registering additional extensions.
+An entry point is a single JavaScript file that will be loaded when the Backoffice starts.
+This is useful if you want to load a single JavaScript file that will then load all the other files for your package.

+You can apply any conditional logic when registering your entry point such as:

+-   Check if the user is logged in.
+-   Check if the user has access to a specific section before registering additional extensions.

-This is also the way to go if you want to load in external libraries such as jQuery, Angular, React, etc. You can use the `entryPoint` to load in the external libraries to be shared by all your extensions.
+The `entryPoint` extension is also the way to go if you want to load in external libraries such as jQuery, Angular, React, etc. You can use the `entryPoint` to load in the external libraries to be shared by all your extensions.
 You can also load global CSS files in the `entryPoint` extension.

 Read more about the `entryPoint` extension type in the [Entry Point](./entry-point.md) article.